freifunk/common.api.freifunk.net/README.md

 The FOSSASIA API is designed to collect metadata of communities in a decentral way and make it available to other users.

+## Contribute

+Most of the scripts are written in PHP and Python, and could be run from a terminal.
+Feel free to clone the repo, make changes and send us Pull Requests.